FajarKKP/Bottle_cap_color_classifier/README.md

 ```

 ## To use the CLI
-The bsort can help you in training the model or to do inference
+The bsort can help you in training the model or to do inference.
+Inferencing here can be done towards a test set or live built-in camera.

 You can adjust the settings for training / inference in root/settings.yaml